proinsias/proinsias.github.io/_posts/2022/2022-11-17-100-years-of-data-visualization-it-s-time-to-stop-making-the-same-mistakes.md

 > 22. Whenever possible have a vertical line of the co-ordinate ruling for each point plotted on a curve so that the vertical lines may show the frequency of the data observations.
 > 23. If there are not too many curves drawn in one field it is desirable to show at the top of the chart the figures representing the value of each point plotted in a curve.
 > 24. When figures are given at the top of a chart for each point in a curve, have the figures added if possible to show yearly totals or other totals which may be useful in reading.
-> 25. Make the title of a chart so complete and so clear that misinter- pretation will be impossible.
+> 25. Make the title of a chart so complete and so clear that misinterpretation will be impossible.

 <div style="max-width:854px">
 <div style="position:relative;height:0;padding-bottom:56.25%">